 November 1st = the beginning of the mad dash to Christmas!
 Halloween was legit yesterday, but I’ve had visions of sugar plums and Christmas lights dancing in my head for a week or so now.
-For this month’s collab with DecoArt we also got to partner with Cricut (a brand I love) to work on something that used both products equally.
 I decided to make a Christmas advent calendar using the brand new Cricut Maker, and my Americana Acrylics.

-While you do not technically need the maker for this project, you’re gonna have a heck of a time doing this without it.
-I attempted a version of this post last year // here //, but this iteration is what I really wanted to do all along.
+While you do not technically need the Cricut Maker for this project, you’re gonna have a heck of a time doing this without it.
+I attempted a version of this post last year with a magnetic advent calendar DIY, but this iteration is what I really wanted to do all along.

 *The following product links contain affiliate links.
 Thank you for supporting the brands that make PMQ for two possible.
 For my full policies click // here //

 What do you need to make a felt ornament advent calendar?

 - Cricut Maker